United Kingdom profile - Media

 - The Guardian - daily, former broadsheet

-- The Independent - daily, former broadsheet
+- The Independent - online-only, former broadsheet

 - The Times - daily, former broadsheet